awslabs/mxboard/README.md

         sw.add_histogram(tag='norml_dist', values=data, bins=200, global_step=i)
 ```

-**Step 2.** Run TensorBoard on the event logs.
+**Step 2.** Launch TensorBoard to load the event file generated above.

 Use the following command to start the TensorBoard server.
 It will use the logs that were generated in the current directory's `logs` folder.
 ```bash
 tensorboard --logdir=./logs --host=127.0.0.1 --port=8888
 ```